jadesola98/data-engineering-zoomcamp/README.md

-### [Project 2: Data ingestion]
+### Project 2: Data ingestion
-Ingesting data into the datalake and bigquery using airflow
+Ingesting data into the datalake, bigquery and postgres using airflow
 * Setting up Airflow with Docker-Compose
 * Extraction: Download and unpack the data
 * Pre-processing: Convert this raw data to parquet